-- 1. Open the file disk_out_ref.ex2, load all variables, exercise 2.4). - 2.
-Add the stream tracer filter \Im to disk_out_ref.ex2. - 3.
-Click the second button to accept the default parameters.
+- 1. Open the file disk\out\ref.ex2, load all variables, see Exercise 2.4). - 2.
+Add the stream tracer filter to disk\out\ref.ex2. - 3.
+Click the Apply button to accept the default parameters.

 The surface of the mesh is replaced with some swirling lines.
 These lines represent the flow through the volume.
 Notice that there is a spinning motion around the center line of the cylinder.
 There is also a vertical motion in the center and near the edges.